 Schmidt Science Fellows Program - Postdoctoral Fellowships in Natural Sciences, Engineering, Math, and Computing

 NOTE: Each invited university will have its own internal deadline for applications.
 The deadline above applies only to the University of Illinois.
 Students at other universities should contact their graduate school for details on the internal deadline and application process.
-All invited universities must submit the names of its nominees to Schmidt by September 14, 2020.
+All invited universities must register the names of their nominees with Schmidt by July 1, 2021.

 The Schmidt Science Fellows Program, in partnership with the Rhodes Trust (home of the prestigious Rhodes Scholarships), aims to develop the next generation of science leaders to transcend boundaries, advance discovery, and solve the world's most pressing problems.
-Launched in 2017, the Schmidt fellowship offers and unique and unparalleled postdoctoral training opportunity.
-Awardees receive a $100,000 stipend and the opportunity to undertake full-time postdoctoral study for at least one year in a world-leading laboratory in a field different from their existing field of expertise.
+Launched in 2017, the Schmidt fellowship offers a unique and unparalleled postdoctoral training opportunity.
+Awardees receive a $100,000 annual stipend and the opportunity to undertake full-time postdoctoral study for one to two years in a world-leading laboratory in a field different from their existing field of expertise.
 The program intends to give the world's best aspiring scientific minds a broader perspective, the ability to engage in an interdisciplinary way, and the opportunity to make a lasting impact in society.
 Fellows will be exposed to new topics, new ways of thinking, and new people that will help guide their future paths to success.

-The core of the program consists of a one-year postdoctoral experience in which Fellows conduct research in a field-leading laboratory where they will focus on a discipline in the natural sciences, engineering, mathematics, or computing that is different from their existing area of expertise.
-The goal of this "interdisciplinary pivot" is to introduce Fellows to the ideas, practices, methods, and cultures of other scientific disciplines, broadening the scope of their experience.
-Fellows will select their postdoctoral research laboratory with assistance from the Schmidt Science Fellows Program, the Rhodes Trust, and world-renowned researchers.
+The core of the program consists of a one-to-two-year postdoctoral experience in which Fellows conduct research in a field-leading laboratory where they will focus on a discipline in the natural sciences, engineering, mathematics, or computing that is different from their existing area of expertise.
+Schmidt views this shift as a "disciplinary pivot," and this disciplinary pivot is central to the Schmidt fellowship.
+The goal of the pivot is to introduce Fellows to the ideas, practices, methods, and cultures of other scientific disciplines, broadening the scope of their experience.

 The program also allows Fellows to participate in its Global Meeting Series, a set of four conferences held around the world that bring together global thought leaders from science, technology, business, and government.
 See previous years' meetings here.

 The program targets students nearing completion of their PhDs.
-Applicants must have earned, or be scheduled to earn, their PhD between April 30, 2020 and September 30, 2021.
+Applicants must have earned, or be scheduled to earn, their PhD between June 1, 2021 and July 30, 2022.